-Educators: Learn to read & understand the body cues telling you how your students use their body to support their brain in learning activities, and, at times, how their body can actually interfere with their learning.
+Educators: Can you read the body language of learning?
+Do you understand the body cues that tell you how your students learn?
+Can you identify how their body supports their brain in learning activities, and, at times, how their body can actually interfere with their learning?

-“How The Body Tells a Learning Story” is the first in our Body to Brain Learning (R) Professional Development Series and gives you tips on what to look for in your students body language to help you understand how your students use their body for learning, (and what some of the body-brain learning challenges they may have.)
+“How The Body Tells a Learning Story” is the first in our Body to Brain Learning (R) Professional Development Series.
+We focus on the clues and cues of your students learning body language.
+We help you identify what to look for and gain a better understanding of how your students use their body for learning, (and what some of the body-brain learning challenges they may have.)

 It’s about cracking the body language code that tells you how the brain and body work together to support learning.

-Here’s what some of the teachers who use this perspective have said about the courses:
+Here’s what some of the teachers have said after finishing our courses:

 “Now that I know what to look for in their body learning story, I can respond faster to provide them [my students] with the support they need.”